 It’s not that we didn’t know how important it was to stay connected; we did.
 However, we found ourselves stuck in the daily grind.
 We could be sitting in the same room, shoulder to shoulder, with our laptops open, earbuds in, and hustling towards a common goal.
 Still, there was an emotional disconnect wedged in between us.
 We had gone from soulmates to role mates and quite often felt like just roommates.

 It wasn’t only the marriage that was time-starved.
-When you’re in business together, you’re juggling a lot of responsibilities — managing the kids, meals, homework, laundry, family, friends, church obligations, leading team, clients, and all the other nuances involved with being an entrepreneurial couple.
-With so many responsibilities, we still only have about 18-hours to work with once we wake up if we’re lucky enough to get six hours of sleep.
+When you’re in business together, you’re juggling a lot of responsibilities — managing the kids, meals, homework, laundry, family, friends, church obligations, leading a team, clients, and all the other nuances involved with being an entrepreneurial couple.
+With so many responsibilities, we still only have about 18 hours to work with once we wake up if we’re lucky enough to get six hours of sleep.

 We thought we were doing the best we could.
 The irony in all of this is that all of the marital neglect we could justify.
 There is always a tremendous demand on our time.
 But after we’d prioritized everything else, what was leftover for us was less than ideal.
 We still had the needs and expectations of each other that were left unfulfilled.
 We knew that if a permanent change didn’t happen, the wedge I mentioned earlier, would widen to a chasm that we may never have been able to close.
 When we’d finally had enough, we incorporated a few simple shifts that were game-changers for us.
-Now, I’ll be the first to admit; these hacks weren’t easy for me at first.
+Now, I’ll be the first to admit that these hacks weren’t easy for me at first.
 I’m a seven on the enneagram, which means I like to go with the flow, and I want to avoid feeling boxed in by too many rules.
 But I recognized it was the only way to ensure that we make each other a priority, and for that, I was all in.

 Here Are A Few Steps We Took To Prioritize Each Other Without Sacrificing Our Responsibility To Everyone Else: